 10. Look for a specialist maker for period designs

 Own a period home and want the real thing, but your type door hasn't been made for centuries?
 It might be easier to procure a well-crafted replica than you think.
 Look for a door maker that specialises in period designs and traditional techniques.

-Stuart Interiors specialise in traditional joinery techniques from the medieval period to the 18th century.
+Stuart Interiors (below) specialises in traditional joinery techniques from the medieval period to the 18th century.
 This Tudor arched solid oak panelled door, within a heavy solid oak frame, was designed and made to order, and is finished with handmade ironwork.
 From £2,500 for a similar design

-If you don't want to spend the time – and incur the expense – choosing a bespoke front, but still want something that will go perfectly with your home design, why not go for a customisable range?
+If you don't want to spend the time – and incur the expense – choosing a bespoke front door design, but still want something that will go perfectly with your home, why not go for a customisable range?

 You don't always have to have a traditional door – even if you live in a period property, but especially if your home is an urban new build.
 Experiment with a bold modern design in a striking colour, especially effective as a contrast to concrete and glass.

-The sleek Porto door from Urban is vertically grooved and will make an effortless addition to any design.
+The sleek Porto door (below) from Urban Front is vertically grooved and will make an effortless addition to any design.